enthought/enable/docs/source/kiva.rst

 :set_line_width(float):
 :set_line_join(line_join):
 :set_line_cap(line_cap):
-:set_line_dash(array): array is an even-lengthed tuple of floats that represents
+:set_line_dash(array): array is an even-length tuple of floats that represents
     the width of each dash and gap in the dash pattern.
 :set_fill_color(color):
 :get_fill_color() -> color: